 - The exact location within the site is important from a visual perspective.
 The area to the north east of the site would, for instance, be inappropriate due to the relatively high elevation. - An appropriate buffer of at least 15m would be provided around CO5 8 Gol Grove and Hanging Wood Local Wildlife Sites and the Roman River.
-Any new scheme will need to be the consistent with the approved restoration scheme for the existing landfill site. - The visual and noise impacts from the proposal need to be addressed on the setting and significance of the listed buildings near the site to the west at Bellhouse Farm and Upper Hill Farm and to the south at Heckfordbridge. - Limits on duration (hours of operation) and noise standards (from noise sensitive properties including Bellhouse Farm) would be required in the interests of protecting local amenity. - The siting of a waste management facility should not prejudice the restoration of the site as approved.
+Any new scheme will need to be the consistent with the approved restoration scheme for the existing landfill site. - That the biological treatment proposal demonstrate there would not be an adverse effect on a European site through HRA. - The visual and noise impacts from the proposal need to be addressed on the setting and significance of the listed buildings near the site to the west at Bellhouse Farm and Upper Hill Farm and to the south at Heckfordbridge. - Limits on duration (hours of operation) and noise standards (from noise sensitive properties including Bellhouse Farm) would be required in the interests of protecting local amenity. - The siting of a waste management facility should not prejudice the restoration of the site as approved.